-Actually, the title of this post is a little misleading: Cherry shrimp do well with any plant.
-They don’t actually eat them, but instead graze the biofilm and feed on the tiny animals that grow on them.
-In the process, they keep plants clean.
+Actually, Cherry shrimp do well with any plant.
+Shrimp don’t actually eat plants, but instead graze the biofilm and feed on the tiny animals that grow on them.
+In the process, they scour the plants clean.

 Plants help shrimp in other ways.
 They condition the water by removing nitrates and some ammonia and nitrites.
 Plants promote a healthy ecology within the tank in ways we don’t measure (or even know about).

-Depending upon your setup, some plants can work a little better though.
+Depending upon your setup, some plants can work a little better than others.
 We’ll go over great plants to start with, but don’t stop there!
 Aquatic plants are fascinating in their own right.
-In fact, some hobbyists are into aquascaping and keep shrimp as an excellent maintenance crew.
+In fact, some hobbyists are into aquascaping and keep shrimp as an top-notch, state-of-the-art maintenance crew.